 • Meet the minimum grade point average.

-• Some programs require a minimum grade point average (GPA) for block credit or post-diploma admission because applicants with lower GPAs may not succeed in advanced courses.
-Minimum GPAs vary by program, so look carefully.
+• Some programs require a minimum grade point average (GPA) for block transfer credit or post-diploma admission because applicants with lower GPAs may not succeed in advanced courses.
+Minimum GPA requirements vary by program, and should be reviewed carefully.

-• Have an accredited program (for some programs).
+• Completed an accredited program (for some programs).

-• In many post-diploma health or technology degree programs, the diploma program must be accredited by an industry standards organization (e.g., TAC or CTAB).
-Read admission requirements carefully.
+• In many post-diploma health or technology degree programs, the diploma program must be accredited by an industry standards organization (e.g., Transportation Association of Canda or Canadian Technology Accreditation Board).
+Review admission requirements carefully.

-• Have completed your program or courses within the required time limit.
+• Completed your program or courses within the required timeframe.

-• Some institutions set a time limit for transfer credit (e.g., a program or courses must have been completed within the last seven years).
+• Some institutions set a time limit for transfer credit (e.g., a program or courses must have been completed within the last five years).

 Process